Vikash15081999/Student-Library-management/README.md

 email1.html is file which contains header image of mail content.

-*.To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and password in necessary place in "library server.py" code.
+To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and password in necessary place in "library server.py" code.

-*.It is not necessary to add server mail ID and its password,it is based on your choice.
+It is not necessary to add server mail ID and its password,it is based on your choice.

-*.For this process, "sender_mail" will be server mail ID and "password1" will be its password.(I have also commented near them enter the details).
+For this process, "sender_mail" will be server mail ID and "password1" will be its password.(I have also commented near them enter the details).

 <u>Note :</u>